-7.3 Preventive Services
+7.3 PREVENTIVE SERVICES

-As required under the Affordable Care Act (ACA), certain services will be covered at no cost to the member when performed by an in-network provider (see Section 3 for benefit level when services are provided out-of-network).
+As required under the Affordable Care Act (ACA), certain services will be covered at no cost to the member.
 Moda Health will use reasonable medical management techniques to determine coverage limitations where permitted by the ACA.
 This means that some alternatives in the services listed below may be subject to member cost sharing: